Get Help Now

 Accepted Insurance

-Serenity House works with several private insurance providers and also accepts private payments when possible, Please contact to verify your specific insurance provider.
+Serenity House works with several private insurance providers, please contact to verify your specific insurance provider.

 Other Forms of Payment